Itangalo/Math-and-board-game-design/04 Ways of looking at averages/readme.md

-# Episode 4: Ways of looking at averages
+# Episode 4: Describing probability

 * Link to video: (not yet recorded)
 * Link to presentation: (not yet created)